Evesham: Railway

-In 1845, an Act of Parliament was passed for the Oxford, Worcester and Wolverhampton Railway to be built; Evesham railway station was subsequently opened between Honeybourne and Pershore.
+In 1845 an act of Parliament was passed for the Oxford, Worcester and Wolverhampton Railway to be built; Evesham railway station was subsequently opened between Honeybourne and Pershore.
 The station is on the Cotswold Line from Oxford to Worcester, Great Malvern and Hereford.
-There are trains every 45–55 minutes to London Paddington that take approximately 1 hour 45 minutes and trains to Birmingham take around 90 minutes, including a change at Worcester.
+There are trains every 45–55 minutes to London Paddington that take approximately 1 hour 45 minutes and trains to Birmingham take around 60 or 90 minutes, including a change at Worcestershire_Parkway or Worcester.

-Air

-The nearest major airport is Birmingham International about 40 minutes away by trunk roads and the M42 motorway.
-Gloucestershire Airport at Staverton is a general aviation airport used for pilot training, private charter and scheduled flights to Jersey and the Isle of Man.